dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 **Short Interpretation**: ideally, all stock coverage times should fall into the bin(s) between the safety stock and the safety stock + working stock levels and show a normal distribution with very few items in the bins below and above this range.
 A right skewed histogram (peak shifted to the left) indicates a preponderance of shortages while a left skewed histogram (peak shifted to the right) indicates overstocking.
 **Corrective action**: for each item, the same corrective action as for the stock coverage time (see above) apply.
 **Aggregation options**: stock coverage time distributions can be aggregated (summed) across items, reporting periods and healthcare facilities.
-**Visualization options**: pivot table and column charts.
+**Visualisation options**: pivot table and column charts.

 ##### Stock coverage time / category
 The stock coverage time / category corresponds to the stock coverage time / months of stock / distribution with the difference of qualifying the ranges as desired or undesirable.
 **Definition**: histogram (frequency distribution chart) of coefficient of variation ranges in depending on the inventory control policy as follows:
 \- stockout: stock coverage time of zero (stockout)
 \- understock: stock coverage time greater 0 and less than the desired safety stock levels
-\- appropriate (adequate) stock: stock coverage greater or equal to the safety stock but below the sum of the safety stock and distribution quantities required to cover the rewiev period
+\- appropriate (adequate) stock: stock coverage greater or equal to the safety stock but below the sum of the safety stock and distribution quantities required to cover the review period
-\- overstock: stock coverage greater than sum of the safety stock and distribution quantities required to cover the rewiev period but less than a coverage time of one year (this level is arbitrary and could also be set to, for example, six months as long as it exceeds the sum of the safety stock and distribution quantities required to cover the rewiev period)
+\- overstock: stock coverage greater than sum of the safety stock and distribution quantities required to cover the review period but less than a coverage time of one year (this level is arbitrary and could also be set to, for example, six months as long as it exceeds the sum of the safety stock and distribution quantities required to cover the review period)
-\- excessive stock: stock coverage time of more than twelve months (this level is again arbitrary and another treshold can be chosen)
+\- excessive stock: stock coverage time of more than twelve months (this level is again arbitrary and another threshold can be chosen)
 **Reporting period**: monthly.
 **Calculation**: first, the coefficient of variation is calculated for each item.
 Then the item is assigned to the respective range (stockout, understock, appropriate stock, overstock or excessive stock) within which the numeric value falls and finally the number of items in each of these ranges is counted.
 **Short Interpretation**: the name of the stock coverage time ranges indicates the evaluation and interpretation: